-Hazard Likelihood (L, M, H) Impact (L, M, H) Mitigation Monitoring 1.
-Risk of drug interactions H Н We will exclude patients currently taking contraindicated concomitant medication.
-Patients will be asked to confirm they are not taking contraindicated medication as part of the screening process.
-The DSMC will review weekly reports of unblinded symptom data to identify potential AEs caused by drug interactions with Paxlovid.
-Any safety signals will be Participants who report taking concomitant medication will be assessed for eligibility by a medically trained professional with access to the primary care medical record Participants who are on drugs that do not lead to exclusion (per communicated to the TSC and TMG as defined in the DSMC Charter.
-The ESG will review accumulating safety data in the Paxlovid arm including AEs, SAEs and laboratory results as defined in the
+Hazard Likelihood (L, M, H) Impact (L, M, H) Mitigation Monitoring

+1. Risk of drug Н Н We will exclude The DSMC will

+interactions patients currently review weekly

+taking contra- reports of

+indicated concomitant unblinded

+medication. symptom data to

+Patients will be asked identify potential

+to confirm they are AEs caused by

+not taking drug interactions

+contraindicated with Paxlovid.

+medication as part of Any safety

+the screening process. signals will be

+communicated to

+Participants who the TSC and TMG

+report taking as defined in the

+concomitant DSMC Charter.

+medication will be The ESG will

+assessed for eligibility review

+by a medically trained accumulating

+professional with safety data in the

-Appendix G) but have specific recommendations for monitoring will be flagged on the Spinnaker data collection system.
+access to a summary care medical record in use in any Devolved Administration in the UK and additional medical records if considered necessary.
+Participants who are on drugs that do not lead to exclusion (per Appendix G) but have specific recommendations for monitoring will be flagged on the Spinnaker data collection system.